 If exposure occurs at the Dallas Veterans Administration Medical Center or another center, abide by that medical center’s exposure policy (you may want to use UT Southwestern’s policy as a reference).
 Report the incident to UT Southwestern Exposure Control Program at 214-645-5300 for follow-up care.

 UT Southwestern will pay for initial testing and indicated prophylaxis treatment not covered by insurance.

 Students who have had an exposure to a patient with an active tuberculosis (TB) infection should follow these guidelines:

 - A student identified as coming in contact with an infected patient should have a tuberculin skin test (PPD) within 10 days of the exposure.
 If the student has had a negative PPD test within one to two months prior to the exposure, this will serve as the baseline test.

 - A repeat PPD will be performed within six to eight weeks of the exposure.
-If the student has completed the Tuberculosis Health Questionnaire due to past PPD-positive tests, he or she will repeat the questionnaire in 10 to12 weeks to evaluate any change in health status.
+If the student has completed the Past Positive Quantiferon/Past Positive PPD Questionnaire due to past PPD-positive tests, he or she will repeat the questionnaire in 10 to 12 weeks to evaluate any change in health status.

-- Students who have tested PPD-positive in the past should complete the Tuberculosis Health Questionnaire available in the Student Health Center and return it to Student Health Services.
+- Students who have tested PPD-positive in the past should complete the Past Positive Quantiferon/Past Positive PPD Questionnaire (PDF) (also available in the Student Health Center) and return it to Student Health Services.

 - The student should report any symptoms of TB (fever, persistent cough, weight loss, fatigue, night sweats) to Student Health Services at 214-645-8690.